Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Introduction

 The model studied in this paper is motivated by the situations where customers go to a service center in order to receive service.
 The utility of service received by customers is effected by the joint locations of the service centers.
 This feature makes \eqref{opt:RFL} different from the traditional facility location problems in which resources are delivered from a facility to customers to meet demand, and a delivery cost is incurred \citep{book_daskin_disc-loc}.
 We give some real world situations to which our model can be applied.

-In the first example, we consider a healthcare system of a developing country where the state and central governments plan to open primary care clinics with a limited budget (e.g., \citep{sharma2016-commun-clinic}.
+In the first example, we consider a healthcare system of a developing country where the state and central governments plan to open primary care clinics with a limited budget e.g., as in \citep{sharma2016-commun-clinic}.
 The clinics provide primary care and health screening for the residents at low or no cost.
 Since patients need to come to a clinic to receive healthcare services, the value of these clinics to a resident depends on the location of the clinics, especially the distance and accessibility from the place of residence.
 Residents have a choice of clinic, and may go to multiple clinics.
 Each clinic has a limited capacity.
 As discussed above, the utility of the clinics to a resident depends on their locations.
-Analogous examples arise in the context of opening low cost subsidized pharmacies, or fitness centers.
+Analogous examples arise in the context of opening low cost subsidized pharmacies, fitness centers, or testing locations.
+The latter is used as a case study in the context of deciding Covid-19 vaccination locations.

 In the context of for-profit organizations, consider the problem of locating a few shopping centers in a city.
 Different locations and features (i.e., scale, presentation, neighborhood and quality of service) of shopping centers may attract the residents differently, which results in a location dependent shopping center experience (utility) gain.
 Since merchandise selling price is typically matched, it is in not necessarily the primary difference of the shopping centers from it competitors.